 In reality, the “bank’s website” is actually a hacker’s website, designed to look identical to the official site.
 Never enter your password or any other identifying information on a website that you’re accessing over an insecure connection.

 Internet browsers now even identify the security certificate.
 So when you’re visiting a secure website that’s supposed to be operated by Chase, you can verify you’re safe.
 Click the security icon in your browser’s address bar for more information.
 Here is a screenshot of what that looks like with Chrome.

 When dealing with suspicious emails, you can even nip spoofs in the bud.
 Simply click on the sender’s email address if you receive a message requesting information, to see if it truly came from your financial institution.
 If you have any doubts, forward the message directly to your bank’s customer service department and get their confirmation.

 You can make your passwords as long and as random as you like, but the complexity of a password is irrelevant if you hand it to a criminal willfully.

-If attacks like these ever get to the point of being engaged, the banks will know before you do.
-They could already solve the problem before the media confirms the plan for the attack has been executed.
-There is no way customers have their money at risk.
-Federal law requires that banks are liable in the event of a security breach, and there is no bank that wants to be liable for a potentially large amount, so the companies have a very strong incentive to be very proactive and protect their customers.
+Federal law requires that banks are liable in the event of a security breach.
+There is no bank that wants to be liable for a potentially large amount, so the companies have a very strong incentive to be very proactive and protect their customers.

-Does news of this planned cyber attack, Project Blitzkrieg, change the way you feel about banking online?
+Does news of cyber attacks change the way you feel about banking online?